By: Blonde Two

 When we Blondes are out night walking or wild camping on Dartmoor, it is not uncommon, even over the winter, to see the odd camper van snuggled into a quiet car park and occupied overnight.
 It is also fairly common to see larger motorhomes later on in the year and last November we spotted lorry sneaking in for the night.
 Unfortunately, all of these happy campers are sleeping on the wrong side of the Dartmoor byelaws because you are not allowed to sleep in any vehicle on the Dartmoor access land (which includes car parks and laybys).

 “You are not allowed to sleep in any vehicle on the Dartmoor access land.”

-Dartmoor National Park Authority offer some great advice to camper van and motorhome owners including information about campsites via Visit Dartmoor and a Dartmoor motorhome driver guide to some of the larger roads (it is a brave and foolish driver who would want to take a motorhome down most of the small lanes).
+Dartmoor National Park Authority offer some great advice to camper van and motorhome owners including information about campsites (we have some lovely ones) via Visit Dartmoor and a Dartmoor motorhome driver guide to some of the larger roads (it is a brave and foolish driver who would want to take a motorhome down most of Dartmoor’s small lanes).
 If you do try and camp on Dartmoor in a motorhome or camper you may well find yourself being asked politely to move on by the rangers or even facing a fine if you fail to do so.